Mike Madigan: Early life and career

 Madigan's father, Michael, was "a very strong Democrat, he was a product of the Depression ...
 He carried with him very strong feelings in favor of many of the enactments of the New Deal."
 Michael J. Flynn was the Cook County Clerk, and also the Democratic committeeman of Chicago's 13th Ward, an unpaid, political-party leadership position.
 Madigan's father was a precinct captain in the 13th Ward and worked in the Cook County Clerk's office, where he befriended a young Richard J. Daley, who would later succeed Flynn as County Clerk prior to running for mayor of Chicago.
 Madigan later characterized the relationship between his father and Richard J. Daley as "political friends."
-The elder Michael Madigan later worked for 25 years as the 13th Ward superintendent for the City of Chicago Department of Streets and Sanitation.
+The elder Michael Madigan later worked for 25 years as the 23th Ward superintendent for the City of Chicago Department of Streets and Sanitation.
+Despite their relationship, there was at times also hostility between the Madigan and Daley families as well, as each family sought to prove political dominance over the other.

-Madigan was born on April 19, 1942 and was raised in the Clearing neighborhood of Chicago.
+Madigan was born on April 9, 1939, and was raised in the Clearing neighborhood of Chicago.
 Madigan graduated from Saint Adrian's Elementary School, St. Ignatius College Prep on the west side of Chicago, and the University of Notre Dame.
-In 1965, while a first-year law student at Loyola University Chicago School of Law, Madigan purchased a membership in the Lake Shore Club and introduced himself to Chicago Mayor Richard J. Daley as Michael Madigan's son.
+In 1965, while a first-year law student at Loyola University Chicago School of Law, Madigan bought a membership in the Lake Shore Club and introduced himself to Chicago Mayor Richard J. Daley as Michael Madigan's son.
 Within months, at Madigan's father's request, Mayor Daley appointed Madigan to a summer job with the city law department between his first and second years of law school.
 Madigan also met Daley's son, Richard M. Daley, while both were law students.
 Madigan's father suffered a heart attack at age 58, and a fatal heart attack at age 60, in 1966.
 Madigan graduated from Loyola Law School in 1967.
 Madigan and Neil Hartigan worked together in the city law department.
 Madigan and Richard M. Daley were both delegates to the 1969-70 Illinois Constitutional convention (which wrote the current Constitution of Illinois, adopted after Illinois voters approved it in the 1970 special election), and became good friends.
+Nevertheless, hostility could still exist between the two over political aspirations, with former Chicago operative Don Rose noting in 2013 that while there was no seriously bad blood between Madigan and Richard M. Daley, “there were jealousies and let’s say significant disrespect.”

 In 1972, Madigan founded the private law firm of Madigan and Getzendanner with Vincent J. "Bud" Getzendanner Jr., a fellow Loyola law graduate, one year his senior.
 In 1976, Madigan married Shirley Murray, a divorced law firm receptionist with a young daughter, Lisa, whom Madigan adopted; Lisa later became Attorney General of Illinois in 2003.